 (b) You notify us immediately in writing if the value of taxable supplies that you will make in the next 30 days is likely to exceed the annual registration limit then in force.

-The fee for the registered office is charged on an yearly basis in advance, It will be for the period of 12 months from the date you take such services.
+The fee for the registered office is charged on a yearly basis in advance unless included in the package, It will be for the period of 12 months from the date you take such services.
+The registered office address facility only allows you to register office address for the company.
+For any other address & fee, Please click here.

 6.1 However, there are many other areas where we can be of assistance and we shall be pleased to discuss any matters with you.
 These other services include: